lukechilds/browser-env/README.md

 > ❗️**Important note**
 >
 > This module adds properties from the `jsdom` window namespace to the Node.js global namespace.
 This is explicitly [recommended against](https://github.com/tmpvar/jsdom/wiki/Don't-stuff-jsdom-globals-onto-the-Node-global) by `jsdom`.
 There may be scenarios where this is ok for your use case but please read through the linked wiki page and make sure you understand the caveats.
+If you don't need the browser environment enabled globally, [`window`](https://github.com/lukechilds/window) may be a better solution.

 ## Install